• Skip to primary navigation

 “Give yourself a few easy wins,” he said.

-What he meant was that since my confidence was shaky, I needed to regain it by doing something that would take minimum effort on my part but would achieve the result I was after.
+What he meant was that since my confidence was shaky, I needed to regain it by doing something that would take minimum effort on my part, but would achieve the result I was after.
 A win is a win, even if it’s a small win.
 What I needed to do was send ideas to editors who love me and always buy my work.
-Or to lower-paying magazines that were eager for good writers and where I might have a higher shot at acceptance.
+Or to lower-paying magazines that were eager to work with excellent writers and where I might have a higher shot at acceptance.

 After that, I was back on track.
 I became productive as hell, in fact.
 I got work done.
 Made money.
 Kicked ass.